Prince of Wales Fort

 The Prince of Wales Fort is a historic bastion fort on Hudson Bay across the Churchill River from Churchill, Manitoba, Canada.
+It is the oldest building in the country west of Ontario, and the northernmost fort in North America.
+It is a National Historic Site in the national park system.

 History

 The European history of this area starts with Henry Hudson sailing into Hudson Bay in 1610.
 The area was recognized as important in the fur trade and of potential importance for other discoveries.
 The fort is built in a star shape.

 Original (wood) fort

 This fort began as a log fort built in 1717 by James Knight of the Hudson's Bay Company (HBC) and was originally called the Churchill River Post.
 In 1719, the post was renamed Prince of Wales Fort.
 It was located on the west bank of the Churchill River to protect and control the HBC's interests in the fur trade.

 Construction of the present stone fort

 The original wooden fort was replaced by a massive stone fort, probably to abide by the Royal Charter which required that Rupert's Land should be fortified.

 Construction of this fort was started in 1731 near what was then called Eskimo Point.
 It was in the form of a square, with sides 90 m long and walls 6 m tall and 9 m thick at the base.

 It had forty-two cannon mounted on the walls.
+The cannon were massive, some weighing as much as 2500 kg, built to fire nine, eighteen and 24-pound balls.
 There was also a battery across the river on Cape Merry meant to hold six more cannon.